Hgoatly/Discover-Skane/readme.md

 12. I want to get in touch with the site owner so that I can recommend more places to visit in Skåne.

 ### First Time Visitor Goals:

+- To easily find out the main purpose of the site.
-- To find out what the county of Skåne has to offer as a holiday destination.
+- To easily find out what the county of Skåne has to offer as a holiday destination.
+- To easily navigate around the site to find relevant content.
+- To easily be able to find points of interest on a map.

 ### Returning Visitor Goals:

 - To find out if any new content has been added for subsequent visits to Skåne.
 - To contact the site owner to let them know about any places to visit in Skåne that they would like to recommend.

 ### Frequent Visitor Goals:

 - To find out whether any new content has been added for subsequent visits to Skåne.
 - To find out about different holiday options from those that the site visitor has already experienced.

 ### Design:

 - Landing Page: The idea of the 'Discover Skåne' landing page is to invite the site visitor to enter the main site.
 The hero image is a picture of the famous Öresunds Bridge, that connects the Swedish county of Skåne to Denmark.
 Superimposed on the image is the site logo and an 'Enter' button, that invites the user to click on it and enter the site - which is a visual metaphor for how they would 'Discover Skåne' by crossing the bridge physically.